hydromonitoring/damin-dataset/README.md

 ---

-# 🌊 WAIN Dataset - Web Interface
+# 🌊 DAMIN Dataset - Web Interface

-A simple interface for visualizing and managing the **WAIN Dataset**, focused on hydromonitoring data.
+A simple interface for visualizing and managing the **DAMIN Dataset**, focused on hydromonitoring data.
 This project is built with Node.js and deployed via GitHub Pages.

 ---